Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 like.

-Add support for option 5: finding the minimum single-day change and its day
+Add support for option 5: finding the maximum single-day change and its day

 that takes a list of 2 or more